encoredev/encore/docs/primitives/overview.md

 ---
-seotitle: Cloud Primitives are the building blocks of most cloud backend applications
+seotitle: Encore's Infrastructure SDK provides the common backend building blocks
 seodesc: Learn how to build cloud-agnostic backend applications using Encore's built-in cloud primitives.
-title: Cloud Primitives
+title: Infrastructure SDK
-subtitle: Encore's Infrastructure SDK provides the building blocks for creating backend applications
+subtitle: Providing a declarative way of using common infrastructure primitives
 ---

-Modern backend applications rely on a small set of infrastructure primitives for most of the behavior.
-To improve your development workflow, Encore provides a declarative way of using them directly in application code.
+Modern backend applications rely on a common set of infrastructure primitives for most of the behavior.
+To improve your development workflow, Encore's Infrastructure SDK provides a declarative way of using them directly in application code.
+This comes with several benefits:
+- **Develop new features locally as if the infrastructure is already set up**: Encore automatically compiles your app and sets up the necessary infrastructure on the fly.
+- **No manual maintenance required**: There is no need to manually write [IaC](/resources/infrastructure-as-code) configuration, like Terraform, and no need to manually maintain configuration for multiple environments.
+Encore uses your application code as the single source of truth and automatically keeps all environments in sync.
+- **One codebase for all environments**: Encore [automatically provisions](/docs/deploy/infra) your local, [preview](/docs/deploy/preview-environments), and cloud environments (using [your own cloud accunt](/docs/deploy/own-cloud)).
+- **Cloud-agnostic by default**: The Infrastructure SDK is an abstraction layer on top of the cloud provider's APIs, so you avoid becoming locked-in to a single cloud.
+- **Evolve infrastructure without code changes**: As your requirements evolve, you can change and configure the provisioned infrastructure by using Encore's Cloud Dashboard or your cloud provider's console.

 See how to use each primitive: